BleekerLab/snakemake_rnaseq/README.md

 A Snakemake pipeline for the analysis of _messenger_ RNA-seq data.
 It processes mRNA-seq fastq files and delivers one raw and one normalised count tables.
 It can process single or paired-end data and is mostly suited for Illumina sequencing data.

-## Aim
-To align, count and normalize counts using single or paired-end Illumina RNA-seq data.

 ## Description
 This pipeline analyses the raw RNA-seq data and produces two files containing the raw and normalized counts.

 1. The raw fastq files will be trimmed for adaptors and quality checked with `fastp`.
 2. The genome sequence FASTA file will be used for the mapping step of the trimmed reads using `STAR`.
 3. A GTF annotation file will be used to obtain the raw counts using `subread featureCounts`.
-4. The raw counts will be scaled using `DESeq2` to generate the scaled ("normalized") counts.
+4. The raw counts will be scaled by a custom R function that implements the `DESeq2` median of ratios method to generate the scaled ("normalized") counts.

 ## Input files
 * __RNA-seq fastq files__ as listed in the `config/samples.tsv` file.